Ruud's Commodore Site: PC-Box Home Email

 Software - operating system and more

 What software should be run on the PC-Box?
 And under what operating system?
 The obvious OS is MS-DOS or an equivalent, like FreeDOS.
 But handling disks is too much integrated inside this OS.
-CP/M already had the same problem, the Softbox could only be run using a special prepared floppy disk.
+CP/M already had the same problem, the Softbox could only be run by using a special prepared floppy disk.

 Long before having this idea about the PC-Box, I started developing my own operating system: CBM-DOS, just for fun and to learn from it.
 Initially it was just meant for the PC-XT but in the mean time MichaƂ Pleban and I developed a new 8088 card for the CBM-II and I ran into my two SSE HardBoxes that I had misplaced previous year.
 This lead to the idea to to turn CBM-DOS in something that could run on these platforms with just one different file for each platform.
 The last is not new, it is the basic concept behind CP/M.